Data Governance, Streaming Architecture, AI/ML

 Versioning is inseparable from data governance.
 Governance platforms enable teams to enforce versioning policies, require schema registration, and validate data contracts across streaming infrastructure.

 This prevents the chaos that emerges when teams evolve events independently without considering downstream impacts.
-Versioning combined with governance creates a controlled evolution path for streaming architectures.
+Versioning combined with governance creates a controlled evolution path for streaming architectures, ensuring changes are deliberate, tested, and communicated to affected teams.

 Challenges and Tradeoffs